RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 Practiced reflexes kicked in and she stopped breathing.
 Lungs ached as her chest tried to heave and force air to move.
 Her stomach muscles flexed and stopped everything moving in her abdomen.
 She could feel her diaphragm flitting wildly like the heartbeat of a tiny scared animal.
 She stopped making any noises.

-Moments passed in forced silence.
+Moments passed in forced, controlled silence.

 Flashes and spots appeared in her vision.